How To Design A Website: Best Practices and Tips To Maximize Conversion Rate.

 Another vital factor in efficient web design is directional cues.
 They are intuitively essential in making visitors follow the direction where they point.
 They don’t have to be all text and arrows, but most of the time, efficient cues are subtle yet naturally-embedded into the design.
-Below is a simple directional cue by The Art Institute: a black arrow pointing down to the form field.

 The last example is our favorite, created by Sunsilk and analyzed by Think Eye Tracking.
 The brand took the directional cue to the next level – seamlessly integrated into the model image.
 A slight difference in the model’s eye direction made a huge impact: 14 times more people looked at the visual comparing to the previous version.